CBP Officer

 Try checking again to see if it was updated.
 Sometimes there are system errors, thats the only thing I can think of.

-Asked by kaka210 about 8 years ago
+Asked by Canadian about 9 years ago

 Are CBP officers allowed to ask female passengers if they are single and for their phone numbers while on duty and processing those females through to the U.S.?